siemvo/MSc_ML_Assignment/README.md

-This project predicts viability scores using different machine learning approaches.
+This project predicts nanosafety on cell viability using different machine learning approaches.
 Data was preprocessed and imputed with MICE and Random Forest.